 Dave took his fingers into the shape of a gun and put it to his temple.
 The muscles in his face dropped into his lap.
-He pretended to pull the trigger with a silent silently sighed.
+He pretended to pull the trigger with a silent sigh.

 He popped back up from his chair, with his eyebrows high, but his face in a smile.

 “Have you heard the one about the doctor who tried to write a prescription with a rectal thermometer?
 Yeah.
 It wasn’t intentional.
-Some asshole stole his pen!”
+Some asshole had his pen!”

 Cindy and John erupted in laughter.
-Dave looked side to side, and then mimicked a cane in his collar pulling him off stage.
+Dave looked side to side and then mimicked a cane in his collar pulling him off stage.
 He sunk back down behind his cubicle wall, and immediately erased his smile.
-It sunk.